ChatImproVR/The-Book/src/installation.md

 There are two softwares to download: our engine and the VR connector app.

 ## Our Engine
-If you want to use the stable version, we recommend to download the engine from releases.
-Click the Download Button!
+If you want to use the stable version, we recommend to [downloading the engine from releases](https://github.com/ChatImproVR/chatimprovr/releases).

 [![Download Button](./images/download_buttom.png)](https://github.com/ChatImproVR/chatimprovr/releases).